Sup2point0/supcode/readme.md

+# supcode

 ## Introduction

-Supcode is a general-purpose text-based programming language created by [Sup#2.0](https://github.com/Sup2point0) under 2.0 Studios.
+**Supcode** (stylised *supcode*) is a general-purpose text-based programming language created by [Sup#2.0](https://github.com/Sup2point0) under 2.0 Studios.
 It is largely based on [Scratch](https://scratch.mit.edu), [Python](https://python.org) and [Wikitext](https://mediawiki.org/wiki/Wikitext), and is itself programmed in the Origin 2 base programming language.
 The current major version is supcode 5.0, with the latest major release being supcode 5.6.

 <table>
   <tr>